 Very soon you’ll start to find roles for baskets that you’d never considered.
 Using them to hold logs by the fireplace is just the beginning; let’s step back from the hearth to the hallway.
-If you do as the Scandinavians do, and take off your shoes as soon as you come indoors, why not keep a basket in your entryway for storing them?
-We think it’s a good habit to have, especially in wet weather (of course, we’re not talking about your most treasured shoes here, but rather trainers and boots for walking, and flip-flops and plimsolls for the garden).
-Our large Somerton console basket in sturdy rattan has been designed to fit under a bench, so you can sit down to change your shoes.
+If you do as the Scandinavians do and take off your shoes as soon as you come indoors, why not keep a basket in your entryway for storing them?
+We think it’s a good habit to have, especially in wet weather (of course, we’re not talking about your most treasured shoes here, but trainers and boots for walking, and flip-flops and plimsolls for the garden).
+We designed our large, rattan Somerton console basket to fit under a bench, so you can sit down to change your shoes.
 Smaller baskets are also useful in hallways for holding things you need to remember on your way out, such as keys and loose change.
-And a mixture of differently sized baskets can come together to play host to clusters of plants.
+And a mixture of differently sized baskets can come together to hold a clusters of plants.
 Line them, fill them, and arrange them in an empty corner for an instant indoor garden.

 Medium-sized baskets make stylish alternatives to wastepaper baskets in every room.
 Spare loo rolls can almost become an attractive feature too when they live inside a tactile wicker basket.
 If cupboard storage is in short supply, try storing towels in the bathroom in a basket, perhaps rolled up tightly and sat side by side.
 This tip also works for bedlinen – a hamper-style basket at the bottom of the bed keeps it within easy reach and provides a place to keep throws and extra layers for chillier nights.
 Or if you have a timber bed frame, use shallow baskets underneath instead, such as our large square Somerton design.